 - Kensuke's hair is a lot lighter than one would expect a full-Japanese person's hair color to be.
 He also seems to have blue eyes.
 This has never been explained, but fans usually agree that he must have a gaijin ancestor somewhere in his family line.

-- There's also a scene in the second Rebuild of Evangelion movie; where the American division of NERV had people who looked like they were of Nordic/Aryan decent- Blue eyes, light blonde hair, and even detailed facial features associated with Caucasians.
-But then you had Kaji standing right behind them looking like the only young, cool, (and not to mention: bishonen) guy in the room.
+- There's also a scene in the second Rebuild of Evangelion movie, where the American division of NERV had people who looked like they were of Nordic/Aryan descent- Blue eyes, light blond hair, and even detailed facial features associated with Caucasians.
+But then you had Kaji standing right behind them looking like the only young, cool (and not to mention: bishonen) guy in the room.
 (Maybe because he's Japanese...hopefully that's not supposed to be racist?)

 - In Love Hina, the American Sarah McDougal has blonde hair and blue eyes.
 Lampshaded a little when she tells Motoko, "Kaolla and I are not Japanese!"

 - Momiji Sohma of Fruits Basket is half German and half Japanese; he has blond hair like his German mother despite the fact that it isn't the dominant phenotype.
 In the anime it's not a result of the curse, since Momiji's uncursed little sister has the exact same blond hair as him, while in the manga she has some shade of brown.

 - Bandit Keith from Yu-Gi-Oh! actually started the trope of Wearing a Flag on Your Head because of how American he is.